-1. Is being a Student Associate member different to an Associate member?
+1. What is the difference between a Student Associate member and an Associate member?

-2. Am I allowed to be a member of other institutions?
-Eg: Royal Society of Chemistry, Institute of Physics, and others?
+2. Am I allowed to be a member of other institutions such as the Royal Society of Chemistry or the Institute of Physics?

 Yes.
 Many of our members are involved with other learned societies and professional membership bodies.

 3. I am just about to enrol as a student, at what point can I apply to be a student member?

 We process Student Associate applications with your university email address.
 As soon as your student email account is activated you can join us directly online.
 However if you have a proof of acceptance letter we may be able to make an exception - contact JoinUs@ifst.org

 4. Can I apply for Fellow status straight away or do I have to progress through the other membership levels first?

 You can apply to become a Fellow without any prior IFST membership.
 If you have any questions or would like to discuss making an application further, please contact JoinUs@ifst.org

 5. I want to upgrade my membership.
 How can I do this and what supporting information do I need to provide?